smallrye/smallrye-stork/docs/docs/service-registration/custom-service-registration.md

     ```

-Then, Stork will use your implementation to register the service instances using the `my-service` backend.
+Then, Stork will use your implementation to register/deregister the service instances using the `my-service` backend.